The Sons of God in Psalms 82 and Genesis 6: Part Two

 The Nephilim are seen in Genesis 6:4 as the hag·gib·bō·rîm (mighty) men of old.
 It should be apparent that there were many hag·gib·bō·rîm of old.
 Were all these men descendants of the Nephilim?
 I would think not.
 Men in David's army are seen as hag·gib·bō·rîm men.
 Yet I see no reason to conclude these men were born of supernatural beings having sexual relations with human women.

 While it is generally believed that the Nephilim mentioned in Genesis 6 are the offspring of sexual relations between the “sons of God” and human woman, the text doesn’t explicitly say this.
-While the implication is there, the text only states that the “Nephilim were on the earth in those days--and also afterward--when the sons of God went to the daughters of men and had children by them.”
-In Numbers 13:33, the Nephilim are simply seen as the giant sons of Anak.
-The fact that Nephilim are seen both before and after the flood raises some questions.
+The text only says the “Nephilim were on the earth in those days--and also afterward--when the sons of God went to the daughters of men and had children by them.”
+The text does not say these Nephilim are the result of the offspring produced by the sons of God having sexual relations with the daughters of men mentioned in Genesis 6:1-2.
+These Nephilim may have been present on the earth before Genesis 6:1-2.

 The Scriptures indicate all land dwelling organisms were wiped out by the Noachian flood except for those in the ark.
 We must assume the flood wiped out the Nephilim that lived before the flood.
 The humans in the ark were Noah and his wife along with his three sons and their wives.
 If the Nephilim where the offspring of sexual relations between supernatural beings and human women before the flood, from where did they originate after the flood?
 Were supernatural beings called “sons of God” once again having sexual relations with human women resulting in Nephilim?
 There is nothing in Numbers or anywhere else in Scripture that indicates this.